Dmitrii-Tomin/manual_transmission/README.md

 - **18 M3 grub screws:** recommended - 6mm
 - **3 aluminium rods:** 8mm * 273mm _(input)_ , 267mm _(output)_ and 39mm _(reverse idler)_.
 - **3 brass rods:** 4mm * 304mm
-- Gears
-- Screws and nuts
-- Springs

-A detailed list of required hardware and quantities can be found in the `BOM.md` file in the repository.

 ## 3D Printing Instructions